+Prejudice is a prejudgment or point of view about a person or group of individuals that is usually formed before the facts are known.

+Prejudice is a:

+- process, not a static attitude

+- learned attitude

+- way of thinking about others that may be based on:

+- misconceptions

+- misunderstandings

+- inflexible generalizations

+Prejudice vs. stereotype

-Introduction Any preconceived notions, whether positive or negative, about a cultural or ethnic group formed before the facts are known can lead to acts of discrimination.
-Prejudice Prejudice is a prejudgment or point of view about a person or group of individuals that is usually formed before the facts are known.
-Prejudice is a: Prejudice vs. process, not a static attitude learned attitude way of thinking about others that may be based on: misconceptions misunderstandings inflexible generalizations The following table identifies how a prejudice differs from a stereotype. stereotype Stereotype Prejudice Emphasis is on attitudes and emotional reaction toward individuals Stereotypes may be used to justify or encourage prejudices • Emphasis is on assumed group identity categories and traits • Positive individual experiences with diverse people and groups, increased knowledge and maintaining an open mind are all keys to overcoming prejudice • Positive individual experiences with diverse people and groups, increased knowledge and maintaining an open mind are all keys to overcoming stereotyping
+The following table identifies how a prejudice differs from a stereotype.

+Stereotype Prejudice Emphasis is on attitudes and emotional reaction toward individuals Stereotypes may be used to justify or encourage prejudices Emphasis is on assumed group identity categories and traits Positive individual experiences with diverse people and groups, increased knowledge and maintaining an open mind are all keys to overcoming prejudice Positive individual experiences with diverse people and groups, increased knowledge and maintaining an open mind are all keys to overcoming stereotyping

+Subconscious prejudice

 One of the deepest and therefore most dangerous forms of prejudice is subconscious prejudice.
 Individuals may have been conditioned by such beliefs to the point that their prejudice causes them to act out in a hostile and potentially dangerous way.

 Sometimes individuals who were mistreated or who are frustrated and insecure may select individuals or groups as scapegoats or targets of blame.
 Over an extended period of time, this mistrust and hatred of others becomes a way of life and can influence how this person interacts with others.

-NOTE: Prejudice that is unchecked or not challenged may lead to the development of racism: a doctrine that one race is inherently superior (physically, intellectually, or culturally) to another.
+Prejudice that is unchecked or not challenged may lead to the development of racism: a doctrine that one race is inherently superior (physically, intellectually, or culturally) to another.

+Group prejudice

 Many members of a cultural group may hold certain prejudicial views of other specific groups.
 Conforming to such a prejudice may become a "normal" attitude or reaction for members of the original group.
 Children will model behavior and once the child becomes an adult, the prejudice may be accepted or rationalized without question.

+Prejudice and law enforcement

 Occupational cultures, including law enforcement, may be susceptible to developing and passing on prejudices against those who are outsiders, or not within their group (i.e. individuals within the community).
-Certain "us" versu "them" attitudes may develop.
-Because law enforcement officers have certain powers over members of a community, prejudicial attitudes could lead to potential abuse and must never be tolerated within a law enforcement agency . subconscio beliefs to the potentially Sometimess insecure may Over an ex- way of life NOTE: Many memers specific groups attitude or the behavior at or rationali Occupation developing within their "them" atti Because lay community
+Certain "us" versus "them" attitudes may develop.

+Because law enforcement officers have certain powers over members of a community, prejudicial attitudes could lead to potential abuse and must never be tolerated within a law enforcement agency.

+Prejudice and law enforcement (continued)

+Overlooking or allowing expressions of prejudice can lead to:

+- lack of trust within the organization

+- adverse attention from the media

+- lack of trust within the community

+- complaints or lawsuits

+- disciplinary action or dismissal

+Discrimination

-Prejudice and law enforcement (continued) Overlooking or allowing expressions of prejudice can lead to: lack of trust within the organization adverse attention from the media lack of trust within the community complaints or lawsuits disciplinary action or dismissal Discrimination Discrimination is an action or behavior that is prompted or based on prejudiced thought.
+Discrimination is an action or behavior that is prompted or based on prejudiced thought.
 It includes differential treatment based on an unsubstantiated or unfair categorization.

-Prejudice vs. discrimination Because a prejudice is a thought , it is private and is not a violation of the law.
-A prejudicial thought that is acted upon , consciously or unconsciously, may lead to discrimination.
+Prejudice vs. discrimination

+Because a prejudice is a thought, it is private and is not a violation of the law.

+A prejudicial thought that is acted upon, consciously or unconsciously, may lead to discrimination.
 Behaviors or acts of discrimination can be unlawful.

-Possible effects of prejudice and discrimination Expressions of prejudice or acts of discrimination on the part of law enforcement officers can: deteriorate trust within a law enforcement agency prompt an internal or external investigation of a department or agency lead to disciplinary action, dismissal, or civil or criminal legal actions undermine the authority of higher-ranking officers lead to negative attitudes within a department or agency being carried into the community lead to mistrust in a community further escalate situations to a dangerous level lead to racial profiling or bias-based policing
+Possible effects of prejudice and discrimination

+Expressions of prejudice or acts of discrimination on the part of law enforcement officers can:

+- deteriorate trust within a law enforcement agency - prompt an internal or external investigation of a department or agency - lead to disciplinary action, dismissal, or civil or criminal legal actions - undermine the authority of higher-ranking officers - lead to negative attitudes within a department or agency being carried into the community - lead to mistrust in a community - further escalate situations to a dangerous level - lead to racial profiling or bias-based policing